lesshint/lesshint/lib/linters/README.md

 }
 ```

-## variableOnly
+## variableValue
-Allow variable only as property value.
+Allow variable value only as property value.

 Option     | Description
 ---------- | ----------